mteichtahl/nx-plugin-for-aws/packages/nx-plugin/src/license/README.md

 ## Overview

 This generator configures `LICENSE` files and source file headers for your project.
-After you run this generator, a [sync generator](https://nx.dev/concepts/sync-generators) is registered to execute as part of your `lint` targets which will ensure that your source files conform to the desired license content and format, as well as ensuring that all projects in your workspace contain a copy of the root `LICENSE` file.
+After you run this generator, a [sync generator](https://nx.dev/concepts/sync-generators) is registered to execute as part of your `lint` targets which will ensure that your source files conform to the desired license content and format, as well as ensuring that your project's LICENSE files are correct, and licensing information is included in relevant project files.

 ## Usage